All you need to know about Andrew Hudson.

-Currently, I am Head of Design at Keko London, a creative agency specialising in finding, influencing and selling to affluent consumers.
-With clients such as Bentley Motors, Porsche GB, Triumph Motorcycles and Forevermark Diamonds, I am the lead designer across a number of well known global luxury brands and I have been instrumental in their brand development and public perception.
+Over the last 5 years I have been Head of Design at Keko London, a creative agency specialising in finding, influencing and selling to affluent consumers.
+With clients such as Bentley Motors, Porsche GB, Triumph Motorcycles and Forevermark Diamonds, I was the lead designer across a number of well known global luxury brands and I have been instrumental in their brand development and public perception.

-I head a small but powerful design team with a mixture of permanent and freelance staff that are set up to handle whatever design task is thrown at them.
-Whether that's branding and strategy, print, digital, owned & paid social, retouching or app design, the scalable team keeps almost everything in house.
-But it's not all about design, and the role is also somewhat of a studio management role.
-Briefing, approval and workflow processes have been built from the ground up, along with server set up, filing and naming conventions, and this keeps the team able to handle big or small projects at breakneck speeds.
-It's this kind of attention to detail that has become so successful for Keko London's proven pitch record (currently four wins on the trot).
+I headed a small but powerful design team with a mixture of permanent and freelance staff that were set up to handle whatever design task was thrown at them.
+Whether that's branding and strategy, print, digital, owned & paid social, retouching or app design, the scalable team kept almost everything in house.
+But it was not all about design, and the role was also a studio management role.
+Briefing, approval and workflow processes were built from the ground up, along with server set up, filing and naming conventions, and this kept the team able to handle big or small projects at breakneck speeds.
+It's this kind of attention to detail that became so successful for Keko London's proven pitch record (currently four wins on the trot).

 I am highly motivated and passionate about design and typography; I work very well under pressure, and enjoy the lively atmosphere of a busy agency/studio environment.
 I am a great leader as well as a team player, and enjoy positive working relationships with colleagues, senior management and clients.